 Zambia

-Zambia is a relatively stable democracy that has experienced two peaceful political transitions from the ruling party to the opposition (2011 and 2021) in the last 15 years, raising hopes for a model of a democratic state in Southern Africa.
-The current government (United Party for National Development – UPND) has enacted some progressive reforms, including the repeal of the defamation of the president law, a ban on political “cadreism,” and the long awaited Access to Information Act operationalised in 2024.
+Zambia is a relatively stable democracy that has seen two peaceful transfers of power from ruling parties to the opposition, in 2011 and 2021, raising hopes that it could serve as a democratic model in Southern Africa.
+The current UPND government has introduced progressive reforms, including repealing the defamation of the president law, banning political “cadreism,” and operationalising the long-awaited Access to Information Act in 2024.

-These developments do, however, co-exist with significant regressions.
-The selective application of the law by law enforcement, the persistent dependence on colonial era regulations such as the Public Order Act, the expanding use of digital monitoring under the recently enacted Cyber Security Act (2025) and the proposed Constitution Amendment Bill No. 7 of 2025 continue to be major concerns.
-The Constitution Amendment Bill No. 7, deferred by President Hichilema on 26 June 2025 after public outcry and consultations with key stakeholders, has raised concerns among civil society and legal experts over its potential to entrench executive power and weaken democratic transparency.
-Together, these changes have produced a complicated civic context where official actions that restrict rights, especially those of journalists, human rights advocates and government critics, can occasionally erode progress that appears to have been made over the years.
+However, these gains coexist with significant regressions.
+Selective law enforcement, continued reliance on colonial-era regulations such as the Public Order Act, expanding digital monitoring under the Cyber Security Act of 2025, and the proposed Constitution Amendment Bill No. 7 of 2025 remain major concerns.
+Although the Bill was deferred after public outcry, civil society and legal experts warned it could entrench executive power and weaken democratic transparency.
+Journalists, human rights advocates and government critics remain particularly exposed to rights restrictions.

 Subscribe here and receive the latest alerts and updates of Zambia